Section 11(d) – Presumption of innocence

 2. The presumption of innocence

-The presumption of innocence entails two essential elements, namely (1) that an accused must be proven guilty beyond a reasonable doubt, and (2) that the Crown bears the burden of establishing such guilt (R. v.
-Oakes, supra).
+The presumption of innocence entails two essential elements, namely (1) that an accused must be proven guilty beyond a reasonable doubt, and (2) that the Crown bears the burden of establishing such guilt (Oakes, supra).

 Reverse onus: The general rule is that a provision that imposes on the accused the burden to disprove on "a balance of probabilities" (i.e., the persuasive burden) any factor affecting verdict violates the presumption of innocence.
 The imposition of a "persuasive burden" is usually indicated by the words "to prove" or "to establish".
 Such a requirement limits section 11(d) because it makes it possible for an accused who fails to discharge her burden to be convicted despite the existence of a reasonable doubt as to guilt (Oakes, supra; R. v.
 Whyte, 2 S.C.R.
 3; R. v.
 Keegstra, 3 S.C.R.
 697; R. v.
 Fisher, 17 OR (3d) 295 (Ont.
 C.A.), leave to appeal SCC refused, S.C.C.A.
 No. 176).
 Whether "any factor affecting verdict" is an essential element of the offence, a collateral factor, an excuse, or a defence, does not mitigate the deleterious effect that the imposition of a reverse onus has on the presumption of innocence (Whyte, supra; Keegstra, supra; R. v.
 Chaulk, 3 S.C.R.
 1303).

-In Chaulk, supra, the Court held that the reverse onus imposed on the accused in relation to the presumption of sanity infringed section 11(d) but was justified under section 1.
-Chaulk was reconsidered in R. v.
-Ejigu, 2016 BCSC 1487 where the Court found that the reverse onus infringed section 11(d), as well as sections 7 and 15, but concluded that those limitations were justified under section 1.
+In Chaulk, supra, the Supreme Court held that the reverse onus imposed on the accused in relation to the presumption of sanity infringed section 11(d) but was justified under section 1.

-Limiting the accused's ability to put forward an intoxication defence that could raise a reasonable doubt regarding whether the accused had the necessary mens rea limits section 11(d) (R. v.
+Limiting the accused's ability to put forward an intoxication defence that could raise a reasonable doubt regarding whether the accused had the necessary guilty mind (mens rea) limits section 11(d) (R. v.
 Daviault, 3 S.C.R.
-63, R. v.
+63; R. v.
 Robinson, 1 S.C.R.
-683).
+683; Brown, supra; Brown, supra).

 Justifying further Crown disclosure: Requiring the accused to establish a basis for a disclosure request where the Crown disputes the existence of the item requested, does not limit section 11(d) (R. v.
 Chaplin, 1 S.C.R.
 727).